igorbanjacabh/rspec_test_report/README.md

 =================

 Web app used for rspec test reports
-This project is direclty related to https://github.com/ATLANTBH/rspec_test_report and uses its database from which it pulls the results and show them on web app dashboard.
+This project is direclty related to https://github.com/ATLANTBH/rspec_test_report and uses its database from which it pulls the results and shows them on web app dashboard.

 Following steps needed fo installation: